o-alquimista/nav-panel/README.md

 ```

 ### Controlling the panel from external scripts
-You may call `show()`, `hide()` or `toggle()` on the instance of `NavigationPanel` that you created earlier.
+You may call `show()`, `hide()` and `toggle()` on the instance of `NavigationPanel` that you created earlier.

-### CSS
-- This plugin does not apply any decorative CSS.
-Styling these elements is up to you.
-You'll probably want to manage z-index, set `position: fixed` on the panel and give it a background color, among other things.
-- Feel free to hide the panel and its toggle button on specific viewport breakpoints, if that's what you need.
-The script will ignore events when they're hidden.
-- You can change from which edge of the screen the panel will appear to come from by using positioning properties such as `right: 0` and `bottom: 0`.
-- You can make the panel contents scrollable with `overflow-y: auto`.
+However, if you intend to have multiple panels and buttons on the same page and use these methods to control them, be aware of these limitations:

+- These methods don't yet allow you to choose which button will receive the call.
+It reuses the data from the last button pressed.

+- Normally, when a panel is expanded by pressing its button, any other panels that happen to be expanded will immediately collapse.
+This _will not_ happen when calling these methods yourself.